 Therefore, it is wrong to destroy human life for any purpose of lesser value than said life.
 Humans are entitled to a certain existence therein.
 To apply this ethical principle when faced with the option of killing a fellow human, we need only ask one question: is my reason for killing this individual more valuable than the individual himself?
 Does the effect of this killing have greater worth than the human life that I will be destroying?
 This question has especially serious applications for abortion.

 Does killing this baby bring about something that is more valuable than the baby himself?
-Is avoiding the embarrassment of an extramarital pregnancy really of greater credit than preserving the baby’s life?
-What price, valuation or appraisal should persuade an individual to take the life of a baby?
+What price, valuation, or appraisal should persuade an individual to take the life of a baby?
 It cannot be justice, as if the baby’s death brought due process to the rape of a woman, because the baby did not commit the act and has yet to interact with other people in any moral capacity.
 It cannot be money, as if the baby could not be provided for, because Scripture teaches us that an individual’s worth goes beyond material things and the act of abortion would be the very pinnacle of not taking care of the infant.
 It cannot be birth-control, as if the baby did not fit into plans or preferences for the parents, because surely inconvenience and fleeting desires do not warrant the death of a child.
 It cannot be birth-defects, as if the child is expected to have some kind of handicap, because the chances of the child being born handicapped are always less than the chances of him dying from an abortion and no amount of cognitive or motorized defection within the infant makes him less of an image-bearer of the Almighty.

 The Right to Live